 WATCH: Meet The Three Finalists For Austin’s Next Police Chief

 Austin has announced three candidates in the running to be the city’s next police chief.
-The finalists will take questions in forums open to the public Wednesday and Thursday.
+The finalists took questions at a forum open to the public Wednesday and will again on Thursday.

 The finalists are: